Continually Updated Clinical Reference

 Elderly patients and women

-Coronary patients who are elderly have exercise trainability comparable to that of younger patients participating in similar rehabilitative programs.
-Elderly patients, both male and female, show comparable improvements.
-Unfortunately, referral to and participation in cardiac rehabilitation are less frequent in elderly patients, particularly elderly women.
-No complications or adverse outcomes for elderly patients were described in any study.
-Elderly patients of both sexes should be encouraged to participate in cardiac rehabilitation.
+Coronary patients who are elderly have exercise trainability comparable to that of younger patients participating in similar rehabilitation programs.
+Elderly patients (male and female) show comparable improvements.
+Unfortunately, referrals to cardiac rehabilitation are made less frequently for elderly patients, particularly for elderly women; participation in cardiac rehabilitation also is less frequent among the elderly.
+No complications or adverse outcomes for elderly patients have been described in any study.
+Elderly male and female patients should be encouraged to participate in cardiac rehabilitation.

 Patients on dialysis and following coronary artery bypass grafting surgery

-Proper selection of patients is of paramount importance before beginning phase 2 or phase 3 exercise programs.
-Patients with certain characteristics are at a higher risk, and therefore, require all attempts at correction of the high-risk condition prior to exercise training.
-Patients also must be monitored with continuous ECG and supervised closely.
-These high-risk features include the following:
+The proper selection of patients is of paramount importance before phase 2 or phase 3 exercise programs are begun.
+[33] Patients with certain characteristics are at a higher risk and therefore require all attempts at correction of the high-risk condition prior to exercise training.
+Patients also must be monitored with continuous electrocardiography and be supervised closely.
+High-risk factors include the following:

 • Severe LV dysfunction, LV ejection fraction (EF) less than 30%, congestive heart failure (CHF), and history of cardiogenic shock

-• Severe exercise-induced ischemia, such as angina at a workload less than 5 METs, ST-segment depression greater than 0.2 mV on the ECG, multiple perfusion defects on exercise nuclear stress testing, or multiple dyskinetic LV segments on stress echocardiography
+• Severe exercise-induced ischemia (such as angina at a workload of less than 5 METs), ST-segment depression of greater than 0.2 mV on an ECG, multiple perfusion defects on exercise nuclear stress testing, or multiple dyskinetic LV segments on stress echocardiography

-• Complex ventricular arrhythmias, such as nonsustained ventricular tachycardia (less than 30-second run of ventricular tachycardia [VT]) at rest or with exercise or history of previous sudden cardiac arrest (SCA)
+• Complex ventricular arrhythmias, such as nonsustained ventricular tachycardia (a less than 30-second run of ventricular tachycardia [VT]) at rest or with exercise or a history of previous sudden cardiac arrest (SCA)

 • Hypotensive response to exercise (ie, drop in systolic pressure of more than 20 mm Hg at incremental exertion)

-• Low functional capacity (ie, peak workload less than 5 METs, functional capacity determined by cardiopulmonary exercise [CPX] testing with reduced peak oxygen [VO2 max] consumption)
+• Low functional capacity (ie, peak workload of less than 5 METs, functional capacity determined by CPX testing with reduced peak oxygen [VO2 max] consumption)

-• Patient's inability to self-monitor his or her heart rate
+• Patient's inability to self-monitor his/her heart rate

 For some patients, the risks of exercise may outweigh the benefits.
 In these instances, patients should be counseled against exercise training, and their medical management must first be optimized with thorough supervision.